 1992Model-actress, Kate Upton, is born Katherine Elizabeth Upton in St. Joseph, Michigan.
 She has appeared in the films Tower Heist, The Three Stooges, and The Other Woman.

-1994China conducts a nuclear test at Lop Nor.
+1994China conducts a nuclear test for DF-31 warhead at Area C (Beishan), at Lop Nor.

 1994Philanthropist, Mary Maxwell Gates, mother of Bill Gates, dies of breast cancer in Seattle, Washington, at age 64.